deepchauhan2002/P3-FRONTEND/README.md

-Simple react application to validate someform inputs This is a React project that was created using npx create-react-app.
+Simple react application to validate some form inputs This is a React project that was created using npx create-react-app.

 Getting Started